angulardart/site-angulardart/src/faq.md

 #### Q. What browsers do you support as JavaScript compilation targets?

-We support the following browsers:
+We support the latest version of the following browsers:

-  * Chrome, latest version
+  * Chrome
-  * Firefox, latest version
+  * Firefox
-  * Microsoft Edge, latest version
+  * Microsoft Edge
-  * Internet Explorer, latest version
+  * Internet Explorer
-  * Safari, latest version
+  * Safari

 {% comment %}
 [TODO: check version #s/browsers every time we update this file]